-"Many of your strategies and policies are seen by the Department for Communities as being best practice and suitable to be shared with other housing associations.
-Your HCN has been identified as something that housing associations could emulate."
 The 2021/22 benchmarking process completed by Housemark, compared the Housing Executive to similar large scale social housing landlords (with a minimum stock size of 20,000 units).
-It found that the Housing Executive invests a significant level of funding into our communities, in comparison to our size-comparable counterparts across the United Kingdom.
+It found the Housing Executive invests a significant number of funding into our communities, in comparison to our size comparable counterparts across the United Kingdom.
 The top 25% resident involvement management cost in 2022/23 per property was £21.83 compared to the Housing Executive's £70.96.